-You are invited to take part in a research project sponsored by the University of Oxford carried out by the Oxford Vaccine Group.
+You are invited to take part in a research project sponsored by the University of Oxford and carried out at the Oxford Vaccine Group.

-For this research study we aim to recruit up to 106 people aged 18-50 years to take part in a study of an approved vaccine against a common bacterium called Streptococcus pneumoniae (Spn, pneumococcus) to see how the vaccine increases immunity in the nose and in the blood.
-The vaccine is called Pneumococcal Conjugate Vaccine 15, PCV15 (VAXNEUVANCE[TM]).
-Within the 106 people that will take part in this study we will have a small group of up to 5 participants that will undergo a different procedure.
-This participant information sheet describes the relevant information for this small group.
+We aim to recruit up to 106 people aged 18-50 years to take part in a study of an approved vaccine against a common bacterium called Streptococcus pneumoniae (Spn, pneumococcus) and test it using a human challenge model to evaluate its effect on carriage.
+The vaccine is called Pneumococcal Conjugate Vaccine 15, PCV15 (VAXNEUVANCETM).

-Studying immune responses in the nose is important because you can find pneumococcus in the nose of approx. 1 in 10 healthy adults and children.
+You can find pneumococcus in the nose of approx. 1 in 10 healthy adults and children.
 This harmless state is called "carriage"; and people that have it are just carriers of it, often with no symptoms.
-However, the bacteria can transmit from a person that is a carrier to other people at risk (the elderly, children and people with health conditions) and can cause disease (e.g., pneumonia).
+However, the bacteria can transmit from a person that is a carrier to other people at risk (the elderly, children and people with certain health conditions) and can cause disease (e.g. pneumonia).

 In this study we want to understand the immune responses in the nose and blood to PCV15.
-To do this, we want to collect a small tissue sample from the inside of peoples' nose before and after vaccination.
+To do this, we will deliberately expose volunteers to the pneumococcal bacteria in a controlled way and test if the vaccine reduces carriage, therefore preventing transmission to others and infections.